speciationgenomics/speciationgenomics.github.io/_pages/6_filtering_variants.md

 #### Calculate heterozygosity and inbreeding coefficient per individual

-Computing heterozygosity and the inbreeding coefficient (F) for each individual can quickly highlight outlier individuals that are e.g. inbred (strongly negative F), suffer from high sequencing error problems or contamination with DNA from another individuals leading to inflated heterozygosity (high F), or PCR duplicates or low read depth lead to allelic dropout and thus underestimated heterozygosity and stongly negative F. However, note that here we assume Hardy-Weinberg equilibrium.
+Computing heterozygosity and the inbreeding coefficient (F) for each individual can quickly highlight outlier individuals that are e.g. inbred (strongly negative F), suffer from high sequencing error problems or contamination with DNA from another individual leading to inflated heterozygosity (high F), or PCR duplicates or low read depth leading to allelic dropout and thus underestimated heterozygosity (stongly negative F).
+However, note that here we assume Hardy-Weinberg equilibrium.
 If the individuals are not sampled from the same population, the expected heterozygosity will be overestimated due to the [Wahlund-effect](https://en.wikipedia.org/wiki/Wahlund_effect).
-However, it may still be worth to compute heterozygosities to check if any of the individuals stands out which could indicate problems.
+It may still be worth to compute heterozygosities even if the samples are from more than one population to check if any of the individuals stands out which could indicate problems.

 ```shell
 vcftools --gzvcf $SUBSET_VCF --het --out $OUT